-The University of Texas at El Paso is forging dramatic new directions in higher education.
+The University of Texas at El Paso (UTEP) is forging dramatic new directions in higher education.
 UTEP has become a national model for creating and successfully executing highly competitive academic and research programs while maintaining a deep commitment to serving a 21st century student demographic.
-It is this dedication to providing access and excellence to students in its region that has resulted in UTEP becoming the only researchdoctoral university in the United States with a MexicanAmerican majority student population.
+It is this dedication to providing access and excellence to students in the region that has resulted in UTEP becoming the only public research university in the United States with a Mexican-American majority student population.

-A Carnegie high-research-activity, urban university enrolling 23,922 students, UTEP is a member of The University of Texas System (www.utsystem.edu).
-It serves its primary constituency--residents of far west Texas, southern New Mexico, and northern Mexico—with 72 undergraduate programs, 74 master’s programs, 21 doctoral degree programs, and a growing portfolio of online degrees.
-With an 80% Hispanic student population— and an additional 5% from Mexico—UTEP proudly reflects the demographic composition of the binational region from which it draws 90% of its students.
+UTEP officially opened in the fall of 1914 and is the second oldest institution in The University of Texas System (www.utsystem.edu).
+It is a Carnegie high-research-activity, urban university that enrolls more than 25,000 students.
+It serves its primary constituency — residents of far west Texas, southern New Mexico, and northern Mexico — with 74 undergraduate programs, 76 master’s programs and 22 doctoral degree programs, including a growing portfolio of online degrees.
+With an 80% Hispanic student population, UTEP proudly reflects the demographic composition of the bi-national region from which it draws the vast majority of its students.
+Eighty-four percent of students are from El Paso County and 4 percent are Mexican nationals.

 Academic and Research Programs

-UTEP has received national acclaim for innovative programs in business, fine and performing arts, education, behavioral sciences, and the humanities.
-Hispanic Business Magazine consistently ranks graduate programs in both Business Administration and Engineering in the Top 10 in the nation.
-A Graduate Business Center has been established in downtown El Paso for the Executive MBA program.
-The Stanlee and Gerald Rubin Center for the Visual Arts has become an internationally renowned venue for contemporary art, with a special focus on work relevant to the U.S. – Mexico border region.
-UTEP’s Creative Writing faculty of award-winning novelists and poets offers the nation’s only bilingual (English-Spanish) MFA program.
-The UTEP Dinner Theatre is one of El Paso’s most popular entertainment venues showcasing the talents of UTEP Theatre Arts students and faculty who have won national recognition for acting, choreography, and set design.
-UTEP’s Center for Law and Human Behavior, and the Social, Cognitive, and Neuroscience program are rated among the nation’s finest.
+The Stanlee and Gerald Rubin Center for the Visual Arts has become an internationally renowned venue for contemporary art, with a special focus on work relevant to the U.S.-Mexico border region.
+UTEP’s Creative Writing faculty of award-winning novelists and poets offers the nation’s first bilingual (English-Spanish) MFA program.
+The UTEP Dinner Theatre is the only full-time dinner theatre on a university campus, and one of El Paso’s most popular entertainment venues, showcasing the talents of UTEP theatre arts students and faculty who have won national recognition for acting, choreography, and set design.

-UTEP led the establishment 25 years ago of the El Paso Collaborative for Academic Excellence, a Pre-K-16 partnership that has earned national recognition for its work to transform and vertically integrate the education of young people in the surrounding region.
-The Collaborative, which includes UTEP, the El Paso Community College (EPCC), local school districts and business leaders, has become one of the most successful community partnerships for student success in the U.S. and the model for P-16 initiatives across the state and nation.
+UTEP led the establishment 25 years ago of the El Paso Collaborative for Academic Excellence, a pre-K-16 partnership that has earned national recognition for its work to transform and vertically integrate the education of young people in the surrounding region.
+The collaborative, which includes UTEP, El Paso Community College, local school districts and business leaders, has become one of the most successful community partnerships for student success in the U.S. and the model for PK-16 initiatives across the state and nation.
 It has received funding from the National Science Foundation, the Pew Charitable Trusts, and other foundations and governmental entities to support its programs to transform teaching and learning in science, technology, mathematics and literacy.
-Outcomes data strongly validate the success of the Collaborative’s work and enable continuous improvement.
+Outcomes data strongly validate the success of the collaborative’s work and enable continuous improvement.

 UTEP’s research achievements draw on such traditional areas of strength as science and engineering, as well as a broad range of programs and interdisciplinary research centers that have evolved with UTEP’s growth and development, including: